 2. If you have had one or, at most, two semesters of French, you may also be eligible to take French 101, though you should contact the instructor of that class for more information.
 See the Class Schedules to determine the instructor.
-(Login required.)

 3. If you have had two semesters or more of classroom instruction in French in the past, you have two choices:

-a) As part of freshman orientation activities, an online placement exam is proctored for you at the beginning of the academic year, typically in late August in the basement of Shain library.
+a) As part of first-year orientation activities, an online placement exam is proctored for you at the beginning of the academic year, typically in late August in the basement of Shain library.
 During this session, faculty members of the French department are also on hand to answer any questions about placement, classes and the activities of the French department.
-The day after the exam, your results are posted on the bulletin boards next to the French deparment in Blaustein Humanities Building, 3rd floor.
+The day after the exam, your results are posted on the bulletin boards next to the French department in Blaustein Humanities Building, 3rd floor.
 You then sign up for the appropriate level class during registration.

 b) You may also opt to use the results of any one of the following three exams to determine the (approximate) appropriate level of French class for you: